dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Don’t Start a Blog, Start a Cult – Mr. Money Mustache

++ Be Kind First, Be Right Later - James Clear

 + Passion : how many useless facts you know about something.

 + "The darker the night, the brighter the stars." - Fyodor Dostoevsky